matviienkopetro/matviienkopetro/README.md

 ### Hi there 👋

-I am a Software Engineer with a focus on Web Development using JavaScript.
+I am a Software Engineer with a focus on Web Development.

 [LinkedIn](https://www.linkedin.com/in/matviienkopetro/), [gists](https://gist.github.com/matviienkopetro)